 Realizing that as a white, cisgender, heterosexual female I can’t fully understand the challenges my LGBTQ patients face, I take this as a call to arms for myself and other medical providers caring for this population.
 As a young physician I pride myself on feeling comfortable with discussions around sexual health and risk reduction in my younger patients but I am woefully inadequate at these discussions with my older patients.
 I want to be an ally and a provider that all of my patients can trust.
 I am inspired by the work that Dr. Fredriksen-Goldsen and others are doing in this realm.
 We have the privilege as physicians to share in the most intimate aspects of our patients’ lives.
 We are failing them if we don’t educate ourselves and we are failing them if we don’t ask.

-Some areas to consider for improving the current state of our practice:
+How to improve the current state of our practice:

 Important resources to help us grow in our practice: